Evigouse/M4CEA_Project/README.md

 ## Contact
-If you have any questions, please fell free to contact us.
+If you have any questions, please feel free to contact us.

 Feng Yuanmeng (ymfeng@hdu.edu.cn)